How should you assess project management methodologies?

 1. First, determine project drivers and then identify and weigh the primary goals and priorities of the project.

-3. Identify all available and possible methodologies that are most relevant for the project.
+3. Identify all available and possible project management methodologies that are most relevant to the project.

-4. Spend some time comparing and contrasting each PMM in relation to the project.
+4. Spend some time comparing and contrasting each PMM concerning the project.

 5. Consider which methodology will yield the best results and offer the least risk.